 Algorithm group manager Applied Materials Israel

-Dr. Boris Levant is the Algorithm group manager at the Applied Materials Israel.
-In this role he leads the algorithmic R&D of the new products that take advantage of the huge amounts of data generated by Applied Materials tools in the Semiconductor manufacturers fabs.
-In addition, Boris leads the company’s center of excellence of the Algorithms and Deep Learning.
-He has over 15 years of experience in leading the Algorithm development in various companies, previously at Nova and Landa Digital Printing.
+Dr. Boris Levant is the Data Products Algorithm group manager at Applied Materials Israel.
+In this role he leads the algorithmic R&D of new products that take advantage of the huge amounts of data generated by Applied Materials tools in the Semiconductor manufacturers fabs.
+In addition, Boris leads the company’s center of excellence of Algorithms and Deep Learning.
+Boris has over 15 years of experience in leading Algorithm development in various companies, previously at Nova and Landa Digital Printing.

 Boris holds BSc from TAU and MSc and PhD from the Weizmann Institute of Science.

 Defect detection plays a key role in preventing yield loss excursion events in semiconductor manufacturing.
 In this talk we present the industry-standard detection pipeline, performed with Applied Materials electron-beam and optical inspection tools.
 We focus on two challenging real-world scenarios: one in which non-defective reference images of the pattern are available, and an unsupervised scenario where they are not.
 In the “with reference” scenario we propose an efficient method based on the internal statistics of the images.
 For the completely unsupervised scenario, our research is based on the recent advances in the self-supervised contrastive learning.